FinnAngelo/FinnAngelo.github.io/_posts/2020-02-02-Powershell_Secrets.md

 I have made this workaround with the expectation that there is probably a better solution, but I wasn't going to let that stop me from making sure _my_ secrets are safe while I am playing with other code.

+**UPDATE:** Naturally there is an [alpha release of the Microsoft.Powershell.SecretsManagement](https://devblogs.microsoft.com/powershell/secrets-management-development-release/) a couple of days after I publish this.
+I'll be using this as soon as it comes out of prerelease...
+I'll update this post when this happens.

 ----------------------------------------

 ## TOC ##